Brooks Falls Loop

 At only 2.5 miles, the Brooks Falls Loop is the perfect trail for an early morning or after-work trek.
+The Brooks Falls Loop is located inside the San Pedro Valley County Park in Pacifica.
 While the loop can be completed in either direction, to take full advantage of the coastal views I recommend starting at the Montara Mountain Trail and then connecting to the Brooks Creek Trail.

-The star of the park is a seasonal waterfall that cascades 175-feet down the side of Montara Mountain.
+The star of the Brooks Falls Loop is a seasonal waterfall that cascades 175-feet down the side of Montara Mountain.
 The elusive waterfall can only be seen after several days of heavy rain, but this is a magical hike any time of year.
 The hike begins with a series of switchbacks through a thick Eucalyptus forest.
 As you continue to climb, the Eucalyptus thin and are replaced by large moss-covered Manzanita trees.
 Over the course of the hike you are treated to views of both the Pacific Ocean and the peaks of the northern range of the Santa Cruz Mountains.
-After continuing onto the Brooks Creek Trail, the trail narrows as you work your way back down the mountain, and eventually walk alongside Brooks Creek via the Trout Farm Trail.
+After continuing onto the Brooks Creek Trail, the trail narrows as you work your way back down the mountain, and eventually walk alongside Brooks Creek via the Trout Farm Trail, passing remnants of the days when the land housed a trout farm.

-This park was thoughtfully designed for visitors, with detailed trail markers, a visitors center that hosts weekend events, and benches placed at prime viewing areas along the trails.
-The park also has several large picnic areas that can be reserved for private functions and camping area for youth groups.
+This historic park was thoughtfully designed for visitors.
+All paths are marked with detailed trail markers, there’s a visitors center that hosts weekend events, and several benches placed at prime viewing areas along the trails.
+The park also has several large picnic areas that can be reserved for private functions and a camping area for youth groups.

 If you want a more challenging hike, this trail can be extended by 6 miles by continuing to the top of the Montara Mountain Trail before turning around to meet the Brooks Creek Trail.
 See the park map for a detailed view of the trails.